-In the Combined Honors program, students must meet the promotion and graduation standards of both the Women's Studies Program and the other discipline.
-Requirements in the Women's Studies Program are outlined in §44.33.1.
+In the Combined Honors program, students must meet the promotion and graduation standards of both the Department of Women's and Gender Studies and the other field.
+Requirements for Women's and Gender Studies are outlined in §44.33.1.

-44.33.3 Major and Minor in Women's Studies
+44.33.3 Major and Minor in Women's and Gender Studies

-Students wishing to pursue a major or minor in Women's Studies should take W ST 201 in their second year as it is a prerequisite to all 300- and 400-level Women's Studies (W ST) courses; however, it is not a prerequisite for cross-listed courses (refer to the Calendar description for those courses for prerequisite requirements).
-See \$43.3(5) for regulations concerning cross-listed courses.
-Consult the Women's Studies Program Booklet available from the Women's Studies Program Office for a current list of approved courses.
+Students wishing to pursue a major or minor in Women's and Gender Studies should note that the completion of at least ★3 in WGS at the 100- or 200-level is a prerequisite for all 300- and 400-level WGS courses.
+Refer to Calendar descriptions for prerequisite requirements for Women's and Gender Studies cross-listed courses.
+See §43.3(5) for regulations concerning cross-listed courses.
+Consult the Women's and Gender Studies Program Booklet available from the Women's and Gender Studies website at www.wgs.ualberta.ca for a current list of approved cross-listed courses.